Contact

 Ultimately, this improves the customer experience.
 Incredibly, less than half of organisations are thought to perceive customer experience as a competitive differentiator.
 That’s bonkers!
 If you can offer your customers a tangibly better experience than your competitors, you’ve got a real edge.

-This is particularly true of your closed group/membership only customer loyalty programme, since you can gather an incredibly rich store of data as you work to boost loyalty.
+This is particularly true of your closed group/membership only customer loyalty program, since you can gather an incredibly rich store of data as you work to boost loyalty.

 We all want to get to know our customers better, but it takes time and effort.
 It’s one of those things that just can’t be rushed.